ParkerLab/ataqv/README.rst

 Prerequisites
 =============

-To build ataqc, you need:
+To build ataqv, you need:

 * Linux or a Mac
 * C++11 compiler (gcc 4.9 or newer, or clang on OS X)
 * `Boost`_
 * `HTSlib`_

-The ``mkarv`` script that collects ataqc results and sets up a web application to visualize them requires Python 2.7 or newer.
+The ``mkarv`` script that collects ataqv results and sets up a web application to visualize them requires Python 2.7 or newer.

-To run the test suite, you'll also need `LCOV`_, which can be installed via `Homebrew`_ (and is, if you install ataqc with Homebrew).
+To run the test suite, you'll also need `LCOV`_, which can be installed via `Homebrew`_ (and is, if you install ataqv with Homebrew).
 Note that on Macs with XCode 8, LCOV <= 1.12 will not be able to find the coverage files, because of Apple's constant changes to their gcov version output.
 This has been fixed in LCOV, but not yet